AbstractSDK/contracts/packages/abstract-sdk/README.md

 #### Example

-The [`Bank`](https://docs.rs/abstract-sdk/latest/abstract_sdk/apis/bank) API allows developers to transfer assets from and to the OS through their module object.
+The [`Bank`](https://docs.rs/abstract-sdk/latest/abstract_sdk/apis/bank) API allows developers to transfer assets from and to the Account through their module object.
 We now want to use this API to create a `Splitter` API that splits the transfer of some amount of funds between a set of receivers.

 ```rust,no_run
 use abstract_sdk::{TransferInterface,AbstractSdkResult};